 To strengthen cooperation among industry, education and research

-The Smart Tourism team at APEAM will promote closer cooperation among industry, education and research in the development of smart tourism for Macao.
-At present, many small and medium enterprises in Macao are already producing related products and applications, some of which have been sold to the mainland.
+The Smart Tourism team at APEAM promotes closer cooperation among industry, education and research in the development of smart tourism for Macao.
+At present, many small and medium enterprises in Macao are producing related products and applications, some of which have been sold to the mainland.
 APEAM can serve as a platform where these sectors can come together to create synergies in areas such as talent nurturing and resource matching to support Macao’s needs.